Skip to content

 A woman wearing a sun hat and blue tank top holding a plant in a garden.
 (Photos courtesy of the Sustainability Office)

 During the growing season, students and volunteers harvest a variety of vegetables and greens to donate to the Feed U Pantry.
-(Photos courtesy of the Sustainability Office)
+(Photos courtesy of the Office for Sustainability Education)

 Luffa acutangula, more commonly known as Chinese okra, ridged gourd, sponge gourd, silk gourd, and more.